Licensed Physical Therapist PT, DPT // EW Motion Therapy Tuscaloosa

 Now you know more about how Parkinson’s disease can affect daily functional movement.
 From the moment of diagnosis, it is crucial to stay positive and help your loved one feel understood.
 Fighting Parkinson’s is just as much a mental battle as a physical one, with apathy and depression being common symptoms.
 But, if you intervene early and find ways to incorporate even simple movements into your loved one's routine, research has shown that these can help reduce the spiraling effect of the disease.
 Physical therapy can be a great solution to address movement symptoms associated with Parkinson's, and every patient is different.
 When you find a therapist who can understand and work with the condition, you have an ally who can support you and your loved one throughout your whole journey.

 We teach our Parkinson’s patients at EW Motion Therapy easy exercises at home to continue moving and feeling better as they go about their day.
-At our Tuscaloosa location, we work with local organizations like Rock Steady to stay up-to-date on best practices for treating symptoms of the disease.
-Additionally, our Trussville location has a thriving Balance class community and many Parkinson's patients.
+We are proud to be the official physical therapy partner of the Parkinson's Association of Alabama, and multiple clinics of ours have thriving Balance class communities and many Parkinson's patients.
 If you are interested in our neurological therapies for treating Parkinson’s disease, fill out the Request an Appointment form on our website, and someone from our staff will contact you within 48 hours with your next steps.